juanmaroni/puke-rainbows/README.md

     -help   Show this screen.
     -text   Print a given text.
     -file   Print a given file.
-    -save   Save ANSI output as a file named "puke.txt".
+    -save   Save ANSI output as a file named "puke.txt" in the current directory.

 Examples:
     puke-rainbows -help